 The source of high-pressure condensate should be relatively close to the low-pressure steam usage to minimize piping and insulation costs.

 The economics of heat recovery projects are most favorable when the waste steam heat content is high and the flow is continuous.
 Seasonal space heating is not the most desirable end use.

+This tip is provided by the U.S. Department of Energy - Energy Efficiency and Renewable Energy and originally published by the Industrial Energy Extension Service of Georgia Tech.
 For resources and suggested actions download the complete Steam Tip sheet from the U.S. Department of Energy.